PRICING / ORDER

 As word spreads about the invention, there are plans for thousands of the machines to be manufactured and used not only in Mali, but across the globe.

-Reviews: "A great story, subtly showcasing the many skills that people need for life--problem solving, determination and commitment, human relations, cultural understanding, engineering and manufacturing, economics, and environmental sensitivity while maintaining interest in a simple tale of two 'cities'.
+Reviews "A great story, subtly showcasing the many skills that people need for life--problem solving, determination and commitment, human relations, cultural understanding, engineering and manufacturing, economics, and environmental sensitivity while maintaining interest in a simple tale of two 'cities'.
 I have not yet found a viewer who did not sit glued to this story.
 It also shows the unappreciated fact that America engages in more than high profile military actions that so dominate the perception of other nations.
 It should be required viewing for high public office."
-Tim Williams, Senior Research Scientist, College of Agricultural & Environmental Sciences, University of Georgia
+Tim Williams, Senior Research Scientist, College of Agricultural and Environmental Sciences, University of Georgia

 "Smart, inspiring, and often humorous...An uplifting film about positive change in contemporary Africa, this is recommended for larger public libraries and African Studies collections."
 Video Librarian

-"The beauty of "Peanuts" is the power of the documentary genre: taking the camera to a hitherto unexplored part of the human experience and giving attention to a story that deserves to be shared...Harbury's film is a gentle, quiet and sincere effort that approaches its subject with respect and brilliantly pinpoints the universal elements in its most specialized of topics....At a time when the United States is spending billions of dollars to destroy countries with the goal of "liberating" them, the liberation that Brandis is giving to the villages in Mali (economic self-sufficiency, agricultural protection, healthy food) costs only $10 per peanut sheller.
+"The beauty of Peanuts is the power of the documentary genre: taking the camera to a hitherto unexplored part of the human experience and giving attention to a story that deserves to be shared...Harbury's film is a gentle, quiet and sincere effort that approaches its subject with respect and brilliantly pinpoints the universal elements in its most specialized of topics....At a time when the United States is spending billions of dollars to destroy countries with the goal of 'liberating' them, the liberation that Brandis is giving to the villages in Mali (economic self-sufficiency, agricultural protection, healthy food) costs only $10 per peanut sheller.
 The irony of achieving more with less was never more clear.
 This film deserves to be seen by the powers in Washington and by foreign ministries and foreign aid organizations around the world--a strong lesson can be found here."
 Phil Hall, Film Threat

 "In addition to the obvious uses in African studies and/or agriculture classes, this video could also be used to stimulate discussions on a variety of topics such as: developing countries, sustainability, health, energy, engineering, appropriate technology.
 Recommended."
 Barb Bergman, Minnesota State University, Educational Media Reviews Online